Leadership for a Better World Certificate Program

 THE SHEPHERD LEADERSHIP CERTIFICATE PROGRAM

 Rooted in the Social Change Model of Leadership Development, Shepherd’s leadership certificate is designed to increase the capacity of students to become effective change agents.
-In addition to building resumes and professional skills, those who complete the program will receive a certificate at Student Recognition Day and graduation honor cords.
+In addition to building resumes and professional skills, those who complete the program will receive a certificate at Student Recognition Day and graduation honor cords, and their names will be added to a plaque in the Student Center Ram’s Den Awards Wall.

 To enroll in the Leadership Certificate Curriculum, start by fill out the interest form on RamPulse here!